DhivyaKK/daily-planner-app/README.md

 ## About

-Daily planner is a simple calendar application to help record events for business hours in a given day to manage time effectively.
+Daily planner is a simple calendar application to help allows a user to save events for each hour of the day to manage time effectively.
 The application is developed using HTML, JavaScript and JQuery and runs in the browser loaded dynamically with the recorded events for the given day.

 ## Table of contents